jeckertchu/wirecutter-devops-assignment/README.md

       Type: AWS::EC2::KeyPair::KeyName
       Default: "dave-key-pair"

+Copying these into the newly created ~dave directory, and changing the user and group ownership is acheived simalarly with:

+/            # copy the ssh key into dave's /.ssh directory
+            cp -r ~ec2-user/.ssh/ ~dave/.ssh/

+            # change ownership on  ~dave/.ssh and all files in them.
+            chown -R dave ~dave/.ssh
+            chgrp -R wirecutter ~dave/.ssh

+in the UserData secttion

 Next we have the objective to "Only allow dave to have SSH access from the following IPV4 addresses